“As a child I looked at a piece of paper and got excited at all the possible things I could create with it. Nothing has changed.”

-Ray Besserdin, born to artist parents, began his passion with paper in childhood, about the time he also become fascinated with nature.
+Ray Besserdin is an internationally acclaimed Paper Sculpture Artist in Melbourne, Australia.
+Born to artist parents, he began his passion with paper in childhood, about the time he also become fascinated with nature.
+Graduating from La Trobe University in Biological Sciences, 1982, he immediately returned to his greater passion for art and soon began developing sculpture techniques with paper.
 Ray’s work ranges from miniature to gigantic, from abstract to ultra-realistic.
-His signature work is a style he terms “Impressionist Sculptured Paper”, associating it with the painting style of that name because it is only loosely representative, using torn shapes to capture form, movement and expression rather than precise, mechanically cut shapes.
-Ray uses mostly handmade and mould-made, sheet formed cotton and mulberry papers from Europe and Asia.
+His signature work is a style he terms “Impressionistic Sculptured Paper”, associating it with the painting style of that name because it is only loosely representative, and concerned with capturing emotive responses, not realism.
+“I want my work to speak to the viewers’ hearts”.
+Ray uses mostly handmade and mould-made, sheet-formed cotton and mulberry papers from Europe and Asia.
 Nature is still his most beloved subject matter.

 ◼ ZoneOneArts https://zoneonearts.com.au/ray-besserdin/